acumartini/dectet-public/README.md

 ## EQ - Parametric Band-pass Equalizer

-A parametric stereo Band-pass Equalizer with 8-bands and idvidual controls for each channel.
+A parametric stereo Band-pass Equalizer with 8-bands and individual controls for each channel.
 Left and Right channel controls can be `Link`ed to allow the left channel controls used for both channels' settings.
 Adjusting the `Band` controls with the starting configuration of the `FC` and `Q` controls emulates a traditional Band-pass equalizer.

 | Control Notes | T | R | |
 | - | - | - | - |